CRIMINAL CASES AT THE APACHE JUNCTION JUSTICE COURT

-Located in the East Valley off the US 60, Tobin Law Office is a short drive to the Apache Junction Justice Court.
-Being so close, we handle cases at the Apache Junction Justice Court often.
+Located in the East Valley off the US 60, Tobin Law Office is a short distance from the Apache Junction Justice Court.
+Being close, we handle cases at the Apache Junction Justice Court often.

-When up against misdemeanor charges at the Apache Junction Justice Court, it’s advisable to have a criminal defense attorney who frequently practices there.
-In addition, it’s helpful if that defense attorney has a prosecutorial background, which adds valuable insight to the other side.
-Most importantly, in any criminal case, you want an attorney willing to devote the necessary time and effort.
+When facing criminal charges at the Apache Junction Justice Court, it’s advisable to have an Apache Junction criminal defense attorney who frequently practices there.
+In addition, it’s helpful if that defense attorney has a background in prosecution, which adds valuable insight to the other side.
+In any criminal case, you want an attorney willing to devote time, effort, and compassion to your situation.

 Criminal Defense Attorney Timothy Tobin is an experienced and knowledgeable defense attorney having practiced criminal law for several years as both a criminal defense attorney and a prosecutor.
 Mr. Tobin provides clients with excellent criminal defense in Apache Junction cases.
-As a former Prosecutor, Attorney Tobin prosecuted cases from the east valley—including ones from Apache Junction.
-Handling Apache Junction cases on a regular basis, Attorney Tobin is familiar with the Apache Junction Judges, Prosecutors, and law enforcement agencies.
+As a former Prosecutor, Attorney Tobin prosecuted cases from the east valley—including matters from Apache Junction.
+Handling Apache Junction cases on a regular basis, Attorney Tobin is familiar with Apache Junction’s Judges, Prosecutors, and law enforcement agencies.

-What to wear and bring to the Apache Junction Justice Court?
+What to wear and bring to Apache Junction Justice Court?